Personal geodatabases are now a legacy Esri format. They have been replaced with file geodatabases in most uses.

 File geodatabases - Stored as files and folders within a file system.
 These exist in two versions, the old format used by ArcGIS 9 and the new format used by ArcGIS 10 and subsequent.
+For discussion of new format file geodatabases, see the GDB, ESRI File Geodatabase topic.
+For discussion of old format file geodatabases, see the GDB, ESRI File Geodatabase, Old Format topic.

-Personal geodatabases - Stored in Microsoft Access .mdb file format and limited to 2 GB.
+Personal geodatabases - Stored in Microsoft Access file format and limited to 2 GB.
 This topic discusses personal geodatabases.

 This topic shows how to import data from ESRI's legacy personal geodatabase format.
 A related example topic, Example: Convert an ESRI Personal Geodatabase into a .map Project, shows how to convert data in ESRI's legacy personal geodatabase format into a Manifold .map project in a single step.